Glass Switch Plates Photo Gallery. All of these images are from our customers!

 One very very very satisfied customer,

 I used your clear glass cover plates on a recent project.
-I bought a sheet of low-iron glass, cut it to size, and back-painted it a color called "Balboa Mist."
+I bought a sheet of low-iron glass, cut it to size, and back-painted it with a color called "Balboa Mist."

 I back-painted the cover plates as well and they matched perfectly.
 I've attached a photo.
 Thanks!